Visa/MC Interchange Fee Settlement

 The lawsuit claims that merchants paid excessive interchange fees for accepting Visa and MasterCard because of an alleged conspiracy among the Defendants, and that merchants had to follow unfair rules that limited their ability to steer customers to other payment methods.

-If your business accepted Visa or MasterCard payments between January 1, 2004 and November 28, 2012, you may be eligible to recover significant funds from this approved $5+ billion Settlement.
+If your business accepted Visa or MasterCard payments between January 1, 2004 and November 28, 2012, you may be eligible to recover significant funds from this pending Settlement.
 Although the claim forms are not yet available and the filing deadline for claim submission has not been announced, you can engage MCAG now to ensure that a proper and timely claim is filed on behalf of your business.
-Please contact MCAG if you are interested in enrolling your business in MCAG's service for this settlement.

-Disclaimer: The Second Circuit Court of Appeals reversed approval of the settlement and returned the case to the District Court on June 30, 2016.
-Litigation is ongoing.
+Payment Card Interchange Fee Settlement Disclaimer: The Rule 23(b)(3) Class Plaintiffs have reached a proposed settlement in this action.
+Materials reflecting this proposed settlement were filed September 18, 2018 with the Court.
 No claim forms are available at this time, and no claim-filing deadline exists.
-If another settlement is reached, no-cost assistance will be available from the Class Administrator and Class Counsel during any claims-filing period.
+If the settlement is approved, no-cost assistance will be available from the Class Administrator and Class Counsel during any claims-filing period.
 No one is required to sign up with any third-party service in order to participate in any settlement.
 For additional information regarding the status of the litigation, interested persons may visit www.paymentcardsettlement.com, the Court-approved website for this case.

 When a cardholder makes a purchase with a credit or debit card, there is an interchange fee charged to the merchant.
 This fee is usually 1% to 2% of the purchase price.
 Interchange fees typically account for the greatest part of the fees paid by merchants for accepting Visa and MasterCard.